ecmwf/datacube-spec/spec/readme.md

 - [ ] Validity of over-specified requests
 - [ ] Reserved keywords
 - [ ] Define the allowable types (value, list, set) and how they are represented in each format
+- [ ] Can we represent dictionaries in MARS format?